 You Need to Increase Traffic to Your Site

 You’ve successfully built and launched your ecommerce site and now you’re looking for ways to grow your top-of-the-funnel traffic.
 Organic search is a great channel to invest in.
-According to our research, nearly a third (35%) of shoppers are starting the purchase journey on a search engine, which points to the importance of having a strong presence on Google and other search engines.
+According to our research, more than a third (35%) of shoppers are starting the purchase journey on a search engine, which points to the importance of having a strong presence on Google and other search engines.

 35% of shoppers start the purchase journey on a search engine.
 Click To Tweet

 Search engines love fresh and relevant content.
-One way to maintain a steady stream of fresh and relevant content is to host ratings and and reviews on your site, where search engines can crawl the content and consumers can find it.
+One way to maintain a steady stream of fresh and relevant content is to host ratings and reviews on your site, where search engines can crawl the content and consumers can find it.
 This is a great way to help ensure your product pages are displaying in search engine results.